Meet Your Instructors…

 When I’m not at Naga, I spend most of my time doing school-related activities.
 I’m currently a senior, and my favorite subject is physics (but I like everything else too).
 Outside of school, I enjoy cooking and eating food, doing art, spending time with my family and friends, and anything outdoors.

-Sarah is a regular at our Saturday morning all-school workout.
-She can also be seen on the mat teaching beginners classes during the week!
+Sarah is studying at Swarthmore University in Philadelphia, PA.
+She can also be seen on the mat teaching classes during the summer though!

 I started training in about 2009 when I was six or seven.
 I always had a lot of energy when I was little and didn’t take part in any physical activities.
 I was a reader, not a sports kid, and when my friend told me about it, I was willing to give it a shot.